+Chelsea and the Covenant staff completed a thorough customized employment Discovery process.
 Chelsea's dominant Vocational Themes included Children and Technology.
 As the job prospecting process began, Chelsea wanted to maintain her contact with the elementary school where she was working.
 So she and the Covenant staff conducted an Informational Interview with the Principal.
 They learned the school could benefit from a classroom pull-out resource for children who were not keeping pace with grade level learning.
 The idea of an Ipad based pull-out instruction service was born by melding Chelsea's Themes with the employer's needs.
 The Principal agreed to a short pilot of a weekly pull-out session.
 With Covenant's support Chelsea accessed a Resource Ownership grant from Griffin-Hammis Associates, funded by the Utah State Employment First Initiative (Division of Services to People with Disabilities) to purchase five Ipads and educational software applications.